OpenAppsRecon/demo/README.md

-11. Open a new project in Pycharm and add a new Python file.
+11. Open helloworld/welcome.py and run file.
-  a.
-Print(“Welcome to workshop on open recon/Apps”)
-  b.
-Run the welcome.py file.

 Enjoy the session